 Bike

 Bikes are a fun and affordable way to ride around your favorite location.
-The city is extremely bike-friendly, so you shouldn’t have any trouble getting around.
-The hiking trails, parks, and historic streets of Boston are worth exploring on a bike ride.
+The city is bike-friendly, so you shouldn’t have trouble getting around.
+Boston’s hiking trails, parks, and historic streets are worth exploring on a bike ride.

 All you need to do is get a rental bike, clip on a helmet, and get peddling.
 If you do not have a bike, there are plenty of places to hire or rent bikes.
 Policies and prices vary per company.